rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenWingsWithHoneyAndSoySauce.rst

 Directions
 ----------

-1. For the chicken wings: Preheat the oven to 400 degrees F.
+1. For the chicken wings: Preheat the oven to 400F.
 2. Allow the wings to come to room temperature for 15 minutes.
 Line a sheet tray with foil.
 3. Toss the wings in the olive oil, soy sauce, vinegar, honey and a healthy